 Fifty Fathoms Bathyscaphe Chronographe Flyback

 Blancpain aficionados will know that the flyback chronograph contingent of the line is no stranger to ceramic, as we’ve already seen a handful of ceramic variations, including limited editions, on the market.
 Up until this point, though, the models were only available with a fabric strap, while the latest iteration with handsome sunburst green dial offers up a black ceramic bracelet alongside the preexisting straps.
-Driven by the calibre F385, offering a solid 50-hour power reserve, the watches are water-resistant to 30 bar (~300 m).
+The watches are powered by the F385 manufacture calibre, which was launched in an updated version in 2015 and offers a solid power reserve of 50 hours.
+The special feature here is that the watch does not have screw-down chronograph pushers, but is still water-resistant to 300 metres, meaning the pushers can be operated under water without any problems.

 Fifty Fathoms Bathyscaphe: Three-hand date models